basilawwad/basilawwad/README.md

 <h1 align="center">Hi 👋, I'm Basil</h1>
-<p align="center">I am a Software Engineer from Jordan, I work as a Support Engineer at Jotform and as a part time Ruby on Rails Developer at StartStory.
+<p align="center">I am a Software Engineer from Jordan, I work as a Support Engineer at Jotform.
 I enjoy solving challenging problems and working with new Technologies.</p>

 - 🔭 I’m currently working on **Updating my Portofolio**